 - Information a person has disclosed to you

 - Information you can infer from the person's behavior

-Uniform gives you the ability to define these dimensions and to associate conditions based on these dimensions to components in an application.
-It also provides the logic to evaluate these conditions and determine which condition is the best match.
+With Uniform you can define these dimensions and associate conditions based on them which you then connect to components in an application.
+Uniform also provides the logic to evaluate these conditions and determine which is the best match.